 Ghanaian women make invaluable contributions to their country’s social, economic, and political growth.
 However, these contributions are often underrepresented and women in Ghana often lack access to positions of higher authority.
 The GWSLP offers mid-career women an opportunity to grow as leaders, take on new leadership roles, and tackle the pressing issues in their communities.

-The program is part of the Ghana Wins!
-Project initiated by New York University, Fundación Mujeres Por África, Banco Santander, and the University of Ghana.
-Ghana Wins! seeks to develop and promote leadership skills for Ghanaian women in the key sectors of healthcare, education and civil society.
+The program is a part of Ghana Wins! partnership program at New York University, which aims to strengthen the capacity of Ghanaian women as leaders in healthcare, education and civil society.

 - Designs and delivers a Transformational Leadership Development Curriculum for 15 women leaders each year.
 This enhances leadership capabilities and prepares participants for higher-level leadership roles in various civil society organizations;

 - Supports participants in developing action-learning projects which allow women to achieve personal leadership goals, augment their project management skills, and collaborate with key stakeholders.
 They then undertake a project that will strengthen their organization while addressing challenges relating to the environment, peace and security, or gender equality.